-Despite all this, a recent Law Society survey found that 60% of us don’t have a Will.
+A recent Law Society survey found that 60% of us don’t have a Will.
 Furthermore, just 29% of us have a Will that reflects our current intentions.
-So, if you don’t have an up-to-date Will, perhaps making one should be a New Year resolution for 2022?
+So, if you don’t have an up-to-date Will, perhaps making one should be a New Year resolution for 2023?

 Why make a Will?